department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/research-findings.md

 In the prototypes, site search leads only to unhelpful search results (as it does today in Production for each of the above search tasks, which is why we selected them).
 We wanted to see what participants would do and whether they would find and try one of the other search tools.
 We built a separate prototype for each task so that search query and search results shown could be different.

 We wanted half of the participants to join via smartphone so they could test the mobile version of the prototypes, but none of the recruited mobile users showed up and used their phone for the session.
-We declined Perigean's offer to extend the research sessions beyond the allotted timeframe to try to recruit more mobile users.
-One of our pilot testers used a smartphone for the research session, so we have a bit of feedback from that one Veteran, though most of the findings described in this report are from only the desktop version of the prototypes.
+We declined Perigean's offer to extend the research sessions beyond the allotted timeframe in order to try to recruit more mobile users.
+One of our pilot testers used a smartphone for the research session, so we have a bit of feedback from that one Veteran, though most of the findings described in this report are only from the desktop version of the prototypes.

 # Hypotheses and Conclusions